aragon/aragon-wiki/docs/documentation/aragon_network_token.md

 ## Overview

 The Aragon Network Token (ticker symbol: ANT) is the native token of the Aragon Network.
-ANT is primarily used for the governance of the Aragon network.
+ANT is primarily used for the governance of the Aragon Network.
 After the launch of the Aragon Network, it will also be possible to use ANT to collateralize agreements made by members of the Aragon Network.
 More information about the use of ANT in the Aragon Network can be found in the Aragon Network [whitepaper](https://github.com/aragon/whitepaper).

 ## Initial token distribution